hazelcast/hazelcast-csharp-client/README.md

 ## 8.1.
 Building and Using Client From Sources

-You can build the source by calling the batch file `build.bat`.
+You can build the source by calling the PowerShell script file `build.ps1`.

 **Strong name generation**